mumbleskates/bilrost/README.md

   take multiple bytes to encode; in Bilrost, the only time a field key takes more than a single byte is when more than 31 tags have been skipped in a row.
 * Fields' tags are less constrained.
-In Protobuf field tags are restricted to the range [1, 2^29-1]; in Bilrost we have made the decision to continue numbering them naturally from 1, but to otherwise allow any unsigned 32 bit integer as a tag number.
+In Protobuf field tags are restricted to the range [1, 2^29-1]; in Bilrost we have made the decision to allow any unsigned 32 bit integer as a tag number.
 * Protobuf uses three bits in field keys for the wire type, and has six of these wire types allocated; two are used as data-less delimiting markers for "groups", which are a legacy and long-deprecated method of nesting data within